Blue City (film): Critical reception

 How many ways can a movie go wrong?
 You will never really know until you see Blue City.
 The packaging fools you.
 How could you guess that a Ross MacDonald novel, scripted by action pros Walter Hill and Lukas Heller, would come out sounding addle-brained?
 Or that Judd Nelson and Ally Sheedy--of The Breakfast Club--could exhibit subzero chemistry?
 Or that sun-drenched Florida (re-created in San Pedro) could be so flat and homely?
 The action so preposterous?
 The sex so dull?
 The wisecracks so witless?
 If this movie were a vaudeville act, you'd be yelling "Give 'em the hook!" after 15 minutes.
 Maybe that's Blue Citys problem: too many hooks.
 It's a high-concept "Young '80s" reworking of MacDonald's 1947 Hammett-style thriller--with no Lew Archer, no metaphor and no edge.

 Awards

-It was nominated for five Golden Raspberry Awards in the 7th Golden Raspberry Awards, but won none:
+It was nominated for five Golden Raspberry Awards at the 7th Golden Raspberry Awards, but won none: